Stephanie Tan, MA, AThR

 Quiet Depth, Honest Care

-I’m Stephanie Tan, a registered art psychotherapist (MA, AThR), neurodivergent human and long-time creative designer.
-I spent over a decade in fast-paced, high-performing creative roles while quietly navigating dyslexia, ADHD and sensory processing disorder, so I understand what it’s like to look “fine” on the outside while feeling overworked on the inside.
+I’m Stephanie Tan — a psychodynamic psychotherapist trained in psychodynamic art psychotherapy (MA, AThR), a neurodivergent person, and a long-time creative designer.
+I spent over a decade in fast-paced, high-performing creative roles while quietly navigating dyslexia, ADHD, and sensory processing disorder.
+So I understand what it’s like to look “fine” on the outside while feeling overworked, overstimulated, or emotionally maxed out on the inside.

 In the first session, I already felt a strong connection with her.
 I felt comfortable talking to her, and she was very friendly.
 I didn’t have a good experience with my previous therapist, but with Stephanie, I could feel that she listens attentively and is very understanding of my discomforts, which I truly appreciate.